Purpose of the Grant Program

 How to Apply?

-The U.S. program partner in the Fulbright Scholar Program is the Institute of International Education/Council for International Exchange of Scholars (IIE/CIES).
-Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the U.S. Applications that pass this initial peer review in the U.S. are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
+The U.S. program partner in the Fulbright U.S. Scholar Program is the Institute of International Education IIE.
+Applications are submitted through IIE and forwarded to discipline-based peer review committees in the U.S. Applications that pass this initial peer review in the U.S. are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Foundation’s review committees.
 The Fulbright Finland Foundation makes the funding decisions and final selections of grantees.

-NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries can be delayed.
+NOTE: Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries can be delayed.
 Applicants are advised to contact Turku UAS well ahead of time to solicit an invitation letter for their application.

 |Fulbright Finland Foundation